colinfitzgerald328/colinfitzgerald328.github.io/_posts/2021-5-7-tfrrs-table-generator.markdown

     return base_df
 ```

-The code cell above generates all of the times for every year, from events 800m - 1500m.
+The code cell above generates all of the times for every year, from events 800m - 10,000m.
 It works properly.
+This is verified by the summary statistics print-out for each event.
 Now it's time to generate the proper values for each year.

 ```python